DBS deal marks Citi's exit from 7 of 13 consumer banking markets outside US

 The US-listed bank in April last year said it will offload its non-US consumer franchises in Australia, Bahrain, China, India, Indonesia, South Korea, Malaysia, the Philippines, Poland, Russia, Taiwan, Thailand and Vietnam in a bid to boost profitability.

-The move came a month after Ms Fraser, who formerly led Citi's retail division, became chief executive of the US bank.
-She had told the media that Citi did not have the scale it needed to compete in those 13 markets.
+The move came a month after Ms Fraser, who formerly led Citi's retail division, became chief executive of the bank.
+She had told the media Citi did not have the scale needed to compete in those 13 markets.

 Major regional banks see Citi's loss as their gain though.